 Cold Lake Transit

 – City of Cold Lake

 Cold Lake City Council was determined to provide its community with a public transit system.
-But many considered such a sevice too costly and complex to succeed in a city with a population of just under 16,000.
+But many considered the service too costly and complex to succeed in a city with a population of just under 16,000.

 The Cold Lake Transit System began in early 2015, when the city acquired a fleet of pre-owned buses, which minimized their upfront capital investment.
 The savings allowed the city to establish a high level of service for its riders.

 The impact on the community was immediate.
 In the first four days of service, the transit system had more than 2,000 rides on its routes.